eellak/gsoc2025-triplestores/triplestore/docs/GSoC.md

 A combined extra, `triplestore[all]`, installs all supported backends simultaneously for developers who wish to experiment across multiple systems.
 This modular packaging design reduces unnecessary dependencies and aligns with Python’s best practices for extensible, backend-agnostic libraries.

+### Benchmarking
+To evaluate the impact of the unified abstraction layer, an extensive benchmarking study was conducted across five RDF triplestores — **AllegroGraph, Apache Jena, Blazegraph, GraphDB, and Oxigraph** — both before and after integrating the `triplestore` library.

+The benchmarking framework, implemented in [skeleton.py](/triplestore/bench/skeleton.py), ensured consistent testing conditions through nanosecond-precision timers and a standardized execution workflow.
+Each benchmark followed the same sequence: backend initialization, data loading from a Turtle (`.ttl`) file, and SPARQL query execution on a generated family dataset.
+Datasets of three sizes (≈20k, 200k, and 2M triples) were created using [generate-data.py](/data/generate/generate-data.py).

+The measurements captured loading, query, and overall execution time for each triplestore.
+The results demonstrated that, while raw timings varied depending on the backend, the abstraction layer introduced negligible or no performance penalty in most cases.
+AllegroGraph, GraphDB, and Oxigraph maintained nearly identical or slightly improved performance.
+Blazegraph showed stable behavior on small datasets but slower ingestion on large ones, a limitation inherent to its internal batching.
+Apache Jena exhibited longer load times, mainly because the Fuseki server startup is now handled automatically and thus included in the total runtime.

+Despite these differences, the unified library significantly improved usability.
+Previously, developers had to manually manage HTTP endpoints and upload datasets through backend-specific commands.
+Now, library's operations fully abstract these steps, providing a consistent API across all systems.
+Overall, the benchmarking confirmed that the abstraction layer achieves a major gain in consistency and ease of use without compromising efficiency.

 ## Results and Outcomes
 The final implementation closely followed the goals outlined in the original proposal while introducing several improvements in design, structure, and extensibility.